Horlarwumhe/glass/docs/glass.rst

 Template
 --------------
-glass comes with template engine.
-The docs here show how to use the template engine with glass.
+Glass comes with template engine.
+The docs here show how to use the template engine with Glass.
 The full docs is available in the template :doc:`documentation <template>`.

 Template Quickstart
 ~~~~~~~~~~~~~~~~~~~~~~